 Both vehicles offer seating for 5 people.

-In curb weight, Mercedes C-Class Wagon is hardly perceptible lighter – 1755 kg compared to 1930 kg.
+In terms of curb weight, Mercedes C Class Wagon is very slightly lighter – 1,755 kg compared to 1,930 kg.
 The difference is around 175 kg.

-In terms of boot space, the BMW X3 offers somewhat more room – 570 L compared to 490 L. That’s a difference of about 80 L.
+Looking at boot space, the BMW X3 offers moderately more boot space – 570 L compared to 490 L. That’s a difference of about 80 L.

-In maximum load capacity, the BMW X3 performs to a small extent better – up to 1700 L, which is about 190 L more than the Mercedes C-Class Wagon.
+For maximum load capacity, the BMW X3 offers a bit more capacity – up to 1,700 L, about 325 L more than the Mercedes C Class Wagon.

-When it comes to payload, BMW X3 minimal takes the win – 570 kg compared to 565 kg.
+When it comes to payload, the BMW X3 carries marginally more – 570 kg compared to 565 kg.
 That’s a difference of about 5 kg.

 The BMW X3 mixes Bavarian poise with everyday practicality, delivering a composed ride and a cabin that feels both premium and lived-in.
 It’s the sort of SUV that lets you enjoy sporty handling without sacrificing family-friendly space, so you get fun and sense in one neat package.